astronomo94/astronomo94.github.io/README.md

 Then, I started the 2-years Master Degree in Astronomy (Laurea Magistrale in Astronomia) also at Padova University, and I graduated in 2018 with a Thesis on the interacting Supernova (see below) SN 2013gc, under the supervision of Dr. Andrea Pastorello.
 In 2019 I started the 4-years PhD in Astrophysics (Dottorato in Astrofisica) under the supervision of Prof. Giuliano Pignata at Universidad Andres Bello in Santiago, Chile, where I lived for about one year, even though I spent most of the PhD in Padova (also because of the restrictions due to the Covid-19 pandemic), hosted by the local INAF (Istituto Nazionale di Astrofisica) Astronomical Observatory.
 I was under the co-supervision of Dr. A. Pastorello, and collaborated with the members of the Research group on Supernovae of [INAF-OAPd](https://www.oapd.inaf.it/).
 I got the PhD title in June 2023.
-In July 2023 I was hired as a Researcher at the INAF-Brera Astronomical Observatory, Italy, working on the search and follow-up of electromagnetic counterparts of gravitational waves events, in particular kilonovae, within the GRAWITA Collaboration, under the supervision of Dr. Paolo d'Avanzo.
+In July 2023 I was hired as a Researcher at the Brera Astronomical Observatory ([INAF-OAB](http://www.brera.inaf.it/)), Italy, working on the search and follow-up of electromagnetic counterparts of gravitational waves events, in particular kilonovae, within the GRAWITA Collaboration, under the supervision of Dr. Paolo d'Avanzo.

 I'm resident in Sabbio Chiese (BS), even though since 2013 I live in Padova, Italy.